 LANGUAGE: Level IV (fluent) English language skills and Level IV German (fluent) are required.

 KNOWLEDGE, SKILLS, ABILITIES:

-- Students selected must pass a background check and receive a security certification from the Embassy before commencement of the internship.
-The security check can take up to three months and will require a personal interview with the security department of the Embassy.
+· Students selected must pass a background check and receive a security certification from the Embassy before commencement of the internship.
+The security check can take up to three months or more and will require a personal interview with the security department of the Embassy.